matias-gon/infrastructure-deployment/README.md

 - Minimal IAM Permissions: IAM roles and policies are crafted to grant the least privilege necessary to the EC2 instances.
 - Security Groups: EC2 instances are associated with security groups that strictly allow only HTTP traffic for web access.
 - Private S3 Buckets: S3 buckets are private with specific EC2 instance access, preventing unauthorized access.
+- A Web Application Firewall is deployed with a set of basic rules in front of the Load Balancer to verify traffic from the Internet.

 *Contributing*
 For any changes or improvements, please open an issue first to discuss what you would like to change.
 Ensure to update tests as appropriate.